creditkarma/thrift-server/packages/dynamic-config/README.md

 Promises can also be nested, meaning keys within your returned config object can also have Promise values.
 Dynamic Config will recursively resolve all Promises before placing values in the resolved config object.

 This API can be used for loading config values from sources that don't neatly fit with the rest of the API.
-It does however make configs more messy and should be ideally be used sparingly.
-We'll cover how to get values from remote sources in a more organized fashion.
+It does however make configs more messy and should ideally be used sparingly.
+We'll cover how to get values from remote sources in a more organized fashion shortly.

-Note: If a nested Promise rejects the wrapping Promise also rejects and all values are ignored.
+Note: If a nested Promise rejects the wrapping Promise also rejects and all values within the wrapping Promise are ignored.

 ### Configuration Path